Cycling Tours in the Netherlands

 - Stay In Cyclist-Friendly Accommodations.
 If you do nothing else before

-outside of Europe), they'll send you a book with over 3,700 addresses of
+outside of Europe), you will have website access to over 5,500 addresses of

 Bed & Breakfasts that cater exclusively to cyclists and walkers.
 The cost

-Campers can also make use of free tenting sites, which are only accessible to non-motorized
+Campers can also make use of free tenting campsites, which are only accessible to non-motorized

 travelers.
-Finally, there are Nature Camping Spots: small and tranquil tenting sites,
+These campsites are often small and tranquil tenting sites,

 be turned away if you arrive before 7 p.m.